smjonas/live-command.nvim/README.md

 Default: `true`

-If `true`, differing lines will be compared in a second run of the diff algorithm.
+If `true`, differing lines will be compared in a second run of the diff algorithm to identify smaller differences.
 This can result in multiple highlights per line.
-Otherwise, the whole line will be highlighted as a single change highlight.
+If set to `false`, the whole line will be highlighted as a single change.

 ---